MicrosoftDocs/win32/desktop-src/FileIO/file-system-recognition.md

 ---
-Description: 'The goal of file system recognition is to allow the Windows operating system to have an additional option for a valid but unrecognized file system other than &\#0034;RAW&\#0034;.' ms.assetid: 'a5b1e97c-f22a-4d90-a3f4-1589ad9d1cc3'
+Description: The goal of file system recognition is to allow the Windows operating system to have an additional option for a valid but unrecognized file system other than &\#0034;RAW&\#0034;. ms.assetid: a5b1e97c-f22a-4d90-a3f4-1589ad9d1cc3
-title: File System Recognition
+title: File System Recognition ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # File System Recognition